keltia/fetiche-rs/README.md

 ## Configuration History

-The `sources.hcl` configuration file is versioned to avoid incompatibilies.
+The `sources.hcl` configuration file is versioned to avoid incompatibilities.

 - v1 was the original version with the `Sites` struct
 - In v2 `Sites`  was renamed into `Sources` to reflect evolution